cgradwohl/react-complete-guide/README.md

 4. Render Child Components
 [Deprecated] componentWillMount()
 5. *componentDidMount() - side effects OK, DO NOT update state.
-6. componentWillUnmount() - gets executed (when implemented) right before a Component is removed from the DOM
+6. componentWillUnmount() - gets executed (when implemented) right before a Component is removed from the DOM, used for clean up

 ## 6. Lifecycle Methods - Update
 1. getDerivedStateFromProps(props, state) - sync state to props, no side effects, OLD WAY, NIECHE